irmen/prog8/docs/source/libraries.rst

     NOTE: this routine is very inefficient, so don't use it to call often.
 Set the bank yourself or even write a custom tailored trampoline routine if you need to.
 Or use ``call`` if you can.

+callfar2 (bank, address, argA, argX, argY, argCarry) -> uword     ; NOTE: specific to cx16 target for now
+    Identical to ``callfar``, except here you can give arguments not only for AY, but for each of the A, X and Y registers (each an ubyte) and the Carry status bit as well (a boolean).

 syscall (callnr), syscall1 (callnr, arg), syscall2 (callnr, arg1, arg2), syscall3 (callnr, arg1, arg2, arg3)
     Functions for doing a system call on targets that support this.
 Currently no actual target uses this though except, possibly, the experimental code generation target!